Spoken Question Answering and Speech Continuation Using Spectrogram-Powered LLM: Limitations and future work

-In the context of synthesis, it is important to address the potential for misuse by generating convincingly false speech.
-Since {\projname} is trained without external speaker modeling, the model is implicitly limited to continuations of the prompted speaker.
-The model is also not text-only conditioned, mitigating the injection of arbitrary content to be said by a target speaker.
-We further recognize that biases in the pre-trained language model may be sustained in our model — we refer to \citep{google23-palm-2} for a detailed discussion of ethical considerations for text-based language models.
+The limitation of our work is the high time and space complexity of generating spectrogram frames.
+Since spectrogram frames are computed with a rate of 12.5 ms, generation of long speech utterances is not possible.
+We hypothesize that potential solutions include generating multiple spectrogram frames from each hidden representation.
+Another limitation is that text and spectrogram decoding processes are not parallelizable.
+This hinders the ability to use Spectron in streaming scenarios and introduces a small latency between audio input and output.
+We leave the development of a parallelized decoding algorithm for future work.
+We further recognize that biases in the pre-trained language model may be sustained in our model, we refer to \citet{google23-palm-2} for a detailed discussion of ethical considerations for text-based language models.